aherbez/clicker/README.md

 2:00: Finished wiring up stats to various places in the code and added stat display screen.
 Also refactored ManagerScreen to extend a ModalScreen to make additional screens easier to add

 2:37: Added list of achievements to server and refactored game start logic to make a single server call for both businesses and achievements

+3:18: Added achievement tracking and notification (via alert) when a player unlocks a new achievement.
+Also stubbed out the achievement display panel